Alyssa

 Progressive Difficulty

-The game has two levels, each progressing through three stages to create lots of small wins.
-This structure uses scaffolding to gradually reduce support and help learners build confidence and independence.
+The game has two levels, each progressing through three stages, to create lots of small wins.
+This structure uses scaffolding by gradually reducing support, thus helping build confidence and independence.

 Intrinsic motivation